 • Download and fill out the Agreement to Mediate form found here

-• Return both completed forms to GPAR’s Professional Standards Administrator, Cheryl Adams
+• Email both completed forms to GPAR’s Professional Standards Administrator, Cheryl Adams at email@example.com.

 Once the Professional Standards Administrator receives the above referenced forms they will send the mediation package to the Respondent.
 The Respondent will send their executed Agreement to Mediate form and the Mediator Officer will contact both parties to set the date, time and location of the mediation.
 If an agreement is reached, both parties will sign the Mediation Resolution Agreement and the case is considered resolved and cannot be refiled.
 If no agreement is reached between the parties, at the conclusion of the conference, the Mediator Officer may recommend a solution to the dispute oral or written giving the parties 48 hours to respond to accept or reject the solution.
 If the solution is rejected, the request for arbitration shall be submitted to the Grievance Committee at the next scheduled meeting.